2020–21 AHL season: Leading goaltenders

-Postseason
+Calder Cup playoffs

 For the second consecutive season, there was no Calder Cup playoffs.
 The teams in the Pacific Division held a postseason tournament to name a division champion.
 All seven Pacific teams participated, with the bottom four teams participating in a single-elimination play-in series to face the top seed in the division semifinal.
 The semifinals and finals were both best-of-three series.